 Largely due to the boom in popularity that CBD oil experienced across the world in 2018, the public’s curiosity in the product has peaked, but with that comes legal questions.
+One common question is if whether CBD is legal in Australia.

 Is CBD Legal in Australia?
 In Australia, CBD and other ‘medicinal cannabis’ products from the Hemp plant can only be prescribed by a registered medical practitioner following an in-depth assessment of the patient’s condition and individual circumstances.